I have a tattoo of a semicolon on my right wrist.

 I cannot begin to tell you the futility of the practice.
-Even when it works, it’s pointless, because it doesn’t help.
+Even when it “works,” it’s pointless, because it doesn’t help.

 Sometimes depression makes sense: sometimes you’re going through a really hard time.
 Maybe you’re having problems with money, or your relationship.
 Maybe someone in your life is sick.
-Maybe you’re feeling lost after college or something’s happening in your career that creates uncertainty.
+Maybe you’re feeling lost after college or something’s happening in your career creating uncertainty.
 Those things can lead to depression—and that makes sense.

-Understanding that it “made sense” to be depressed did not, in fact, lessen my depression.
-It didn’t help me get out of bed, or overcome the feelings of resignation and pain.
+Understanding it “made sense” to be depressed did not, in fact, lessen my depression.
+It didn’t help me get out of bed.
+Understanding it didn’t help me overcome the feelings of resignation and pain.

-So, yes; sometimes depression makes sense.
+So, yes: sometimes depression makes sense.
 Sometimes, though, it doesn’t.

 And all I wanted to do was crawl under a rock and die.

 There was nothing wrong with my life.
-In fact, by any definition, my life was pretty fucking awesome.
-I had everything I could want; everything I’d ever wanted.
+By any definition, my life was fucking awesome.
+I didn’t just have everything I could want—I had everything I’d ever wanted.

 Instead, I spent four months in the bottomless pit of a depression so dark I was convinced I’d never see my way out of it.